jinyung2/Crypto-Tracker/backend/README.md

 ## `/watchlist/<id>`
 ### Compatible Methods: POST, DELETE
 Used to add or delete elements from a user's watchlist.
-NOTE that this route is still in development, so the information might change in the future.

 `id` is the name of coin.
 Can be updated to also work with symbols